FPGA AI Suite: PCIe-based Design Example User Guide

 3. Receive reads/writes to its DMA CSR.

-From the perspective of the FPGA AI Suite accelerator function (AF), external connections are to the CCI-P interface running over PCIe* , and to the on-board DDR4 memory.
-The DDR memory is connected directly to board.qsys block, while the CCI-P interface is converted into Avalon® memory mapped (MM) interfaces in bsp_logic.sv block for communication with the board.qsys block.
+From the perspective of the FPGA AI Suite, external connections are to the PCIe* interface and to the on-board DDR4 memory.
+The DDR memory is connected directly to mem.qsys block, while the PCIe interface is converted into Avalon® memory mapped (MM) interfaces in pcie_ed.qsys block for communication with the mem.qsys block.

-The board.qsys block arbitrates the connections to DDR memory between the reader/writer modules in FPGA AI Suite IP and reads/writes from the host.
-Each FPGA AI Suite IP instance in this design has access to only one of the two DDR banks.
-This design decision implies that no more than two simultaneous FPGA AI Suite IP instances can exist in the design.
+The mem.qsys blocks arbitrate the connections to DDR memory between the reader/writer modules in FPGA AI Suite IP and reads/writes from the host.
+Each FPGA AI Suite IP instance in this design has access to only one of the DDR banks.
+This design decision implies that the number simultaneous FPGA AI Suite IP instances that can exist in the design is limited to the number of DDR blocks available on the board.
 Adding an additional arbiter would relax this restriction and allow additional FPGA AI Suite IP instances.

 There are three clock domains: host clock, DDR clock, and the FPGA AI Suite IP clock.
-The PCIe* logic runs on the host clock at 200Mhz.
+The PCIe* logic runs on the host clock.
 FPGA AI Suite DMA and the platform adapters run on the DDR clock.
 The rest of FPGA AI Suite IP runs on the FPGA AI Suite IP clock.

 FPGA AI Suite IP protocols: